Development

 │ ├── sampledata/ # Sample data for testing

-└── bin/ # Built binaries (created by make build)
+└── bin/ # Built binaries (created by task infra:deploy)

 Testing#